 The resemblance to the Fulmar was superficial, the Firefly being a clearly meaner-looking and somewhat bigger aircraft.
 The wings, unlike those of the Fulmar, had an elliptical form, reminiscent of that of the Supermarine Spitfire.
 Instead of jackknifing back along the fuselage like the wings of the Fulmar, the Firefly's wings were manually folded back to lay flat against the fuselage, like the wings of Grumman aircraft like the Hellcat and Avenger.
 Control surface arrangement was conventional -- except for large-area Fairey-Youngman flaps, which extended well behind the wing to add to wing area, giving a low stall speed.
 All three landing gear assemblies were retractable, the main gear hinging in the wings to retract towards the fuselage.

 Early production Firefly Mark I machines were powered by the Rolls-Royce Griffin IIB engine providing 1,290 kW (1,730 HP), driving a three-bladed Rotol (Rolls-Bristol) constant-speed propeller; later Mark I production used the Griffin XII, with 1,485 kW (1,900 HP).
-There was fuel tankage behind the front cockpit, with a capacity of 664 liters (146 Imperial gallons / 175 US gallons), and auxiliary tankage in the leading edge of the wing center section with a capacity 209 liters (46 Imperial gallons / 55 US gallons), for a total of 873 liters (192 Imperial gallons / 230 US gallons).
+There was fuel tankage behind the front cockpit, with a capacity of 664 liters (146 Imperial gallons / 175 US gallons), and auxiliary tankage in the leading edge of the wing center section with a capacity of 209 liters (46 Imperial gallons / 55 US gallons), for a total of 873 liters (192 Imperial gallons / 230 US gallons).